w3f/polkadot-wiki/docs/general/polkadot-vault.md

 To avoid unintended connection of your phone to the Internet, remove SIM cards, reset eSIM settings, and forget any WiFi network.
-In this way, the only possibility to have an intended internet connection is either with a SIM card or a WiFi router.
+In this way, the only possibility to have an intended internet connection is either through the cellular network or through WiFi connection.

 :::